SaaS SEO: an Actionable Guide to Building a Growth-Driven Strategy

 You’re going head to head with the competition here, so make sure you do your research and don’t bend the truth!
 If your tool is genuinely better and at a better price point, then you should have no problems.

 IMPORTANT: this is a sensitive topic; the best way to do this is to quote G2 reviews vs. making statements yourself about another brand.
 Remember to add disclaimers and avoid bidding against competitor brand names if you can help it—it’s a low blow.

 It’s not just the exact use cases of your product.
-Don’t get so worked up if the keywords or use cases aren’t EXACTLY what your product does.
+Don’t get so worked up if the target keywords or use cases aren’t EXACTLY what your product does.
 For example, if you’re doing brand marketing surveys, it’s okay to rank for “brand management tools,” as long as that ranking article is relevant and you can tie it into your product or service.

 At the end of the day, you’re also looking to attract your buyer personas and brand ambassadors.
 Even if these people aren’t going to buy your product, they’re in the right space with the right network to talk about it to someone who is in a position to convert.
 Keep this in mind, and you can’t go wrong.

 You don’t need to focus on every niche you can appeal to.
 Open up the top of your funnel and people will adapt your content to their needs.